Person

 Overview

 I am a microbiologist with training in veterinary medicine, microbiology, and pathology.
 My research focuses on the control and prevention of infectious diseases of farm animals, particularly mastitis, antimicrobial resistance, and food safety.
-Current mastitis control programs are not fully effective, and antibiotics are not sustainable because of limited success and the emergence of antimicrobial resistant bacteria.
-Some zoonotic foodborne pathogens such as Staphylococcus aureus, Escherichia coli, Salmonella species, Campylobacter species, and Listeria species can infect humans directly through contact with carrier dairy animals or indirectly through the food chain.
-Antimicrobial resistant bacteria and their resistance genes may transfer directly to humans through contact with the carrier animals or indirectly through the food chain.
+Current mastitis control programs are not fully effective, and antimicrobials are not sustainable because of limited success and the emergence of antimicrobial resistant bacteria.
+Some zoonotic foodborne pathogens such as Staphylococcus aureus, Escherichia coli O157:H7SalmonellaCampylobacter, and Listeria species can infect humans directly through contact with carrier animals or indirectly through the food chain.
+Similarly, antimicrobial resistant bacteria (ARB) and their antimicrobial resistance genes (ARGs) may transfer to humans through direct or indirect routes.

 Vaccine for mastitis: https://utrf.tennessee.edu/utrf-inventor-spotlight-dr-oudessa-kerro-dego